nathancarter/weblurch/doc/plan.md

     * Address the design flaw mentioned at the end of [this test spec file](lurcheditor-spec.litcoffee.html) as follows.
-       * Modify `removeCursor` so that when it removes the selection, it also unwraps all selection spans.
        * Modify `placeCursor` so that it accumulates a list of all text nodes that it would have liked to highlight, and then at the end, it wraps them all in selection spans.